 Monthly Archives: January 2019

 Small Sources 41: This list of 69 tenants in 55 properties is from a rental (NLI Ms 11, 491 – 8) among the Farnham Estate papers and shows tenants with properties in County Cavan during a period from 1717 to 1785, and also the date of their leases and a synopsis of the lease terms.
+See our article here for a detailed account of rentals and their relevance.
 All of the properties would appear to be within the Barony of Castlerahan (based on the townland names) in Cavan and the areas rented vary from 23 to 187 acres noting that the acreage is not stated for many.
 It would appear that these are first-time tenants as a series of conditions related to the tenancies are imposed by the estate as follows: Royalties: Turf bogs reserved. … Building within 4 years a good farm-house 80 ft. long 16 ft. wide and 10 ft. high; Orchard 1 acre, penalty £2 added rent; Ditching within 7 years 200 perches 5 ft deep and 6 ft. wide, penalty £2 added rent; not to alien (i.e. Sub-let) more than 15 acres under penalty £10 added rent.
 Bound to mills penalty 5s. a Barrel.
 Not to commit or suffer to be committed any waste in woods under penalty of £10 for every time waste is so committed.
 Power for landlord to examine buildings and to repair them if not repaired within 6 mons. after notice.
 Tenant to have half of the trees they plant.

 A search of the Tithe Applotment books (1823-37) shows that at least half of these settler names were still in Cavan, and many in the same townlands at that time.

 Small Sources No. 40.
 This is a list of 137 tenants on the Earl of Leitrim’s Bohey estate in 1829.
 The circumstance would appear to be the appointment of a new land agent, Berry Norris, who compiled a statement of what was owed by tenants when he started in his new role.
 In addition to the 137 named tenants, there are also comments from the agent on the circumstances of many tenants.
 These mainly refer to their competence as tenants (poor, middling, good etc) but some are of genealogical value and refer to other family members.
 For instance the entry for Owen O’Neil is ‘Owen O’Neil died, his son is in possession but refuses to pay arrears‘.
 An illustration of some further examples is at the end of the blog.
 The original document (NLI Ms. 16,977) is in the National Library of Ireland among the extensive Leitrim Papers, which contain the records of the Clements family from 1749 to 1946.
 A 1751 rental is featured in an earlier blog, which also contains further information on the estate.
+See our article here for a detailed account of rentals and their relevance.
 The rental lists the ‘denomination’, i.e. the property name first (by townland) and then the tenant.
 The properties are mainly in the Civil Parish of Carrigallen in Co.
 Leitrim.
 Several border Lough Garadice, and some of the islands in the lakes are included as rental properties.
 The illustration above shows the local landscape.
 ‘Do.’ (an abbreviation of ditto) means ‘the same’ indicating that the tenant or property is the same as that above.
 The more commonly used versions of the townland names are indicated in brackets where relevant.
 Read More